0xDBFB7/covidinator/documents/notes/log.md

 Myriad methods - often mathematically overlapping - such as coarse-grained bead-spring molecular dynamics (via integration of particle motion), algebraic elastic networks (elNémo), and finite-element methods (via solution of governing elastic PDEs - (Ivanovska, 2004, use CADRE, and Bathe (2007)) have been used to great effect for simulation of mechanical properties of viruses.

-Most recently, the ultimate-fidelity all-atom MD methods have also become computationally viable.
+Most recently, the ultimate-fidelity all-atom MD methods have also become computationally viable (Durrant 2019).

 An MD scheme was chosen for no particularly good reason.
 In fact, we hardly need the added fidelity of a simulation; an extension of the analytical method used by Yang would probably be more telling of the character of the problem, and would have lended itself better to numerical optimation.
 As has been more poignantly pointed out before, observation of simulation is as much understanding as observation of reality - it just happens to be less messy.
 The author is at the moment an incompetent mathematician.